zlogic/pterodapter/README.md

 For information how to run pterodapter as a systemd unit, see the [systemd.md](docs/systemd.md) document.

-For information how to enable split routing in WIndows, see the [windows-split-routing.md](docs/windows-split-routing.md) document.
+For information how to enable split routing in Windows, see the [windows-split-routing.md](docs/windows-split-routing.md) document.

+## Running on the same host

+IKEv2 relies on fixed port numbers (500 and 4500) and most implementations (macOS and Windows built-in VPN clients) don't allow to specify a custom port number.
+Additionally, IKEv2 uses fixed ports on the client side as well.

+This means running pterodapter on the same host as the client could cause issues.

+* For Windows, run pterodapter in WSL with NAT networking mode (mirrored networking might work but is untested).
+* For macOS, [create a virtual IP](docs/macos-pf.md) in built-in packet filter .

 # Reference